mouadlasri/url-shortener-fastapi/README.md

 2. Run Alembic migrations to create the necessary tables:
    2.1. alembic upgrade head

+## Running Tests

+To run the test suite:

+1. Create a test database named `test_url_shortener` in your PostgreSQL server.
+2. Update the `TEST_DATABASE_URL` in `tests/test_main.py` with your PostgreSQL credentials.
+3. Run the tests with:

 ## Project Structure

 The proejct is structured as follows: